orbitmines/archive/projects/Software.md

 Let me instead describe a problem, which you may or may not identify with.
 Without placing any names on what the things are.
 This may be a little abstract, but afterwards you'll see my point.

 In everything the pattern is always the following.
 As we call it in programming (languages).
-Some frontend, some mechanism/function is goes through, in programming languages called the compiler, and you're left with something at the end we call a back
+Some frontend, some mechanism/function is goes through, in programming languages called the compiler, and you're left with something at the end we call a backend.
+Just see the general pattern: Input, function, output.
+Frontend, compiler, Backend.

+Now as a good graph te

 I mean of course to describe...
 Biology.
 No wait, I mean, Physics.
 No wait I mean science in general.
 No wait, I mean programming languages, I'm a programmer after all.